home | what's new | other sitescontact | about

 E. It's strange, and poetically ironic: sitting in a darkened car, assaulted by deafening silence, is one kind of torture, but, unless the root cause of trouble is addressed, one or both parties will face a lifetime of haunting shadows, of merciless introspection at 3 AM.

-K. A mental review and tribunal of all that happened, and all that didn't.
+K. A mental tribunal of all that happened, and all that didn't.